geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

 The Inst button(s) are used to select between Mic/Line and Instrument level/impedance.
-When plugging in microphones or line-level equipment (such as a synthesizer, external preamp, or effects processor) to the input, set it to “Line”.
+When plugging in microphones or line-level equipment (such as a synthesiser, external preamp, or effects processor) to the input, set it to “Line”.
 The “Inst” setting is for instruments with pickups such as guitars.